Hidesaburō Ueno: Yaeko Sakano

-On November 10, 2013, which marked the 90th anniversary of the Birth of Hachikō, Sho Shiozawa and Keita Matsui, a curator of the Shibuya Folk and Literary Shirane Memorial Museum, felt the need that Yaeko be buried together with Ueno and Hachikō.
-Shiozawa also went on as one of the organizers involved with the creation of bronze statue of Hachikō and Ueno which was later unveiled on the grounds of the University of Tokyo on the 80th anniversary of Hachikō's death on March 9, 2015.
-Although it had the consent of both the Ueno and Sakano families, the process took two years due to regulations and bureaucracy.
+On November 10, 2013, which marked the 90th anniversary of the Birth of Hachikō, Sho Shiozawa and Keita Matsui, a curator of the Shibuya Folk and Literary Shirane Memorial Museum, felt the need for Yaeko be buried together with Ueno and Hachikō.
+Shiozawa also was one of the organizers involved with the creation of the bronze statue of Hachikō and Ueno which was unveiled on the grounds of the University of Tokyo on the 80th anniversary of Hachikō's death on March 9, 2015.
+Although having the consent of both the Ueno and Sakano families, the process took two years due to regulations and bureaucracy.

 Reunion of Hachikō's family

 On 19 May 2016, during a ceremony at the Aoyama Cemetery attended by members of the Ueno and Sakano families, some of the ashes of Yaeko Sakano were buried with Ueno and Hachikō.
 Her name and the date of her death were inscribed on the side of Ueno's tombstone, thus reuniting Hachikō's family.